alexandergiannini/bootcamp-challenge-01/README.md

 # Code Refactor Starter Code for Challenge 1 at Bootcamp!

 # Hello!
-I refactored the code within the HTML/CSS file by basically giving the HTML file more semantic tags, adjusted the CSS file to be organized to follow the semantic structure, and also made some visual tweaks to the page itself (in terms of design) so that my finished product looks relatively close to the mock
+I refactored the code within the HTML/CSS files by basically giving the HTML file more semantic tags, adjusted the CSS file to be organized to follow the semantic structure, and also made some visual tweaks to the page itself (in terms of design) so that my finished product looks relatively close to the mock

 # The URL for the deployed application is here: https://alexandergiannini.github.io/bootcamp-challenge-01/